 “Bake (and freeze) in bulk each school holiday period for the following term and just look at what’s on the plan that day – no need to think so it takes 5 minutes in the morning.” – Laura

-“I do batch cooking and freeze – pizza scrolls, muffins, mini quiche etc. Kids choose what they want in morning and it defrosts by lunch.
+“I do batch cooking and freeze – pizza scrolls, muffins, mini quiche, etc. Kids choose what they want in the morning and it defrosts by lunch.
 Add in veggie sticks and fruit.” – Hannah

 “I make two loaves of bread into sandwiches on Sunday using fillings that are suitable to freeze, and then every morning the kids can choose which type they want.
 They thaw by lunchtime and taste fresh.” – Michelle

 PURCHASE: My Lunch Box Recipes Cookbook can help you to bulk bake food and freeze in advance.

 Prepare The Night Before

 “I make lunches the night before, usually after dinner.
 Much easier than in the morning!” – Micheala

 “We make lunches the night before.
 Everything goes into their own containers, and into the fridge.
 Then the kids put them into their lunch boxes in the morning.
 If sandwiches can stay out overnight (Vegemite etc) then they get packed into lunch boxes the night before.
 We just find that way easier and much less stressful than in the morning!” – Julie

 “I always do it the night before – you never know what the morning is going to throw at you!” – Katie

 “I do them the night before so I can exercise (aka sleep) in the morning LOL!! – Nitz